 (1) Every member of the Association [which] that is engaged in, or [which] that intends to engage in transactions in security futures or put or call options with the public shall have at least one Registered Options and Security Futures Principal who shall have satisfied the requirements of this subparagraph.
 As to options transactions, each [such] member shall also designate a Senior Registered Options Principal and a Compliance Registered Options Principal in accordance with the provisions of Rule 2860(b)(20) and identify such persons to the Association.
 [A member which has a Registered Options Principal qualified in either put or call options shall not engage in both put and call option transactions until such time as it has a Registered Options Principal qualified in both such options.]
-Every person engaged in the management of the day-to-day options or security futures activities of a member shall also be registered as a

-Registered Options and Security Futures Principal.
+Every person engaged in the management of the dayto-day options or security futures activities of a member shall also be registered as a Registered Options and Security Futures Principal.
 [In the event any Registered Options Principal ceases to act in such capacity, such fact shall be reported promptly to the Association together with a brief statement of the reasons therefor.]

-- (2) Each person required by subparagraph (f)(1) [hereof] to be a Registered Options and Security Futures Principal shall pass the appropriate Qualification Examination for Registered Options and Security Futures Principal, or an equivalent examination acceptable to the Association [Corporation], for the purpose of demonstrating an adequate knowledge of options and security futures trading generally, the Rules of the Association applicable to trading of option and security futures contracts and the rules of registered clearing agencies for options and security futures [the Options Clearing Corporation], and be registered as such before engaging in the duties or accepting the responsibilities of a Registered Options and Security Futures Principal. - [(3) A person shall not qualify as a Registered Options Principal for both put and call options unless he has passed an examination testing him with respect to both put and call options.] - (3)[(4)] Each person required to register and qualify as a Registered Options and Security Futures Principal must, prior to or concurrent with such registration, be or become qualified pursuant to the Rule 1030 Series, as either a General Securities Representative or a Limited Representative-Corporate Securities and [also be or become qualified pursuant to Rule 1032(d) as] a Registered Options and Security Futures Representative.
+(2) Each person required by subparagraph (f)(1) [hereof] to be a Registered Options and Security Futures Principal shall pass the appropriate Qualification Examination for Registered Options and Security Futures Principal, or an equivalent examination acceptable to NASD [Corporation], for the purpose of demonstrating an adequate knowledge of options and security futures trading generally, the Rules of the Association applicable to trading of option and security futures contracts and the rules of registered clearing agencies for options and security futures [the Options Clearing Corporation], and be registered as such before engaging in the duties or accepting the responsibilities of a Registered Options and Security Futures Principal.

+[(3) A person shall not qualify as a Registered Options Principal for both put and call options unless he has passed an examination testing him with respect to both put and call options.

+(3)[(4)] Each person required to register and qualify as a Registered Options and Security Futures Principal must, prior to or concurrent with such registration, be or become qualified pursuant to the Rule 1030 Series, as either a General Securities Representative or a Limited Representative-Corporate Securities and [also be or become qualified pursuant to Rule 1032(d) as a Registered Options and Security Futures Representative.

-(4)[(5)] A person registered solely as a Registered Options and Security Futures Principal shall not be qualified to function in a principal capacity with responsibility over any area of business activity not prescribed in subparagraph (1) [hereof].
+(4)[(5)] A person registered solely as a Registered Options and Security Futures Principal shall not be qualified to function in a principal capacity with responsibility over any area of business activity not prescribed in subparagraph

+(1) [hereof].

-Options and Security Futures Principal may not supervise security futures activities unless such person has completed a firm-element continuing education requirement that addresses security futures and a principal's responsibilities for security futures.
-After a revised examination that includes security futures products is offered, a person associated with a member that passes such a revised Qualification Examination for Registered Options and Security Futures Principal is not required to complete a firm-element continuing education requirement that addresses security futures and a principal's responsibilities for security futures to supervise activities in such products, except as otherwise required by Rule 1120 generally or by the member firm.
+(5)[(6)] Any person who is registered with NASD as a Registered Options and Security Futures Principal may not supervise security futures activities unless such person has, prior to December 31, 2006, completed a firmelement continuing education requirement that addresses security futures and a principal's responsibilities for security futures.
+After a revised examination that includes security futures products is offered, a person associated with a member that passes such a revised Qualification Examination for Registered Options and Security Futures Principal (or any other examination covering security futures that is acceptable to NASD) is not required to complete a firm-element continuing education requirement that addresses security futures and a principal's responsibilities for security futures to supervise activities in such products, except as otherwise required by Rule 1120 generally or by the member firm.

-(g) Limited Principal3⁄4General Securities Sales Supervisor
+(g) Limited Principal-General Securities Sales Supervisor

-(1) - (2) No change
+(1)-(2) No change